anne-gaelle-bernard/anne-gaelle-bernard/README.md

 # About me

-I enjoy crafting apps, designing websites, developing software, and exploring the latest technologies.
+I am a student at plateforme school.I enjoy crafting apps, designing websites, developing software, and exploring the latest technologies.

 ⚙️ My skills